DeanLemans/deanlemans.github.io/content/00-raw/00_00-archive/The psychology of “second brains” curious about your real struggles - rObsidianMD.md

 ---
 unlisted: false
-title: 'The psychology of "second brains" curious about your real struggles'
+title: The psychology of "second brains" curious about your real struggles
 tags:
-  - clippings
 source: https://reddit.nerdvpn.de/r/ObsidianMD/comments/1n9urpz/the_psychology_of_second_brains_curious_about/
 publish: true
 modified: 2026-07-18